yapily/registration-scripts/README.md

    -obwac-key    [obwac-key-file]
 ```

-## Upload the QWAC and QSEAL key and pem files to Yapily
+## Upload the OB WAC and OB SEAL key and pem files to Yapily

 1. Go to the [Yapily Dashboard](https://dashboard.yapily.com/) and login
 2. Go to the [Certificates](https://dashboard.yapily.com/#!certificates) page